gvegayon/parallel/papers/stata-journal/comments_to_reviewer.md

 > I cannot express the look on my face reading the last few sentences sufficiently enough, but know that my response was wholeheartedly positive.
 Is there potentially some way to use the OS to suppress launching the GUI or to potentially launch the GUI with the application forced into the background or minimized?
 As an additional note, I attempted running the examples on a machine running Windows 10 and did not notice any screen flashing or anything like that.
 However, there were some other errors when I attempted running things.
 I'll try  running the examples again once I'm in the office, but am connected to a physical machine using Remote Desktop Connection at the moment.

-*   Yes, we use the Win32 mechanism to launch the child processes hidden.
+*   Yes, we use the Win32 mechanism to launch the child processes in a hidden desktop.

 > How would this potentially effect estimation commands if matrices are not available once the child process finishes the execution of the commands?

-*   Not able to use with regression.
+*   One's not able to use it with regression.
 You can always store things explicitly.
 Noted.

 > If you want to provide instructions for this you can use:
 \begin{lstlisting}